trannammai/MySQL-in-Docker/README.md

 ```
 docker ps
 ```
 The container image for MySQL database and Adminer should be available.
-Besides, you can verify if the database is initialized following the rule in ./mysql/data.sql file by going to http://localhost:8080/.
+Besides, we can verify if the database is initialized following the rule in ./mysql/data.sql file by going to http://localhost:8080/.
 Fill in the root and password specified in the .env file.

 # Now the container image is ready in our local machine.
 Let's pull up to Google Cloud Platform
 # Upload container to Docker Hub and Container Registry